jduncan-rva/workshop-operator/README.md

 ## Developer Guide

-This guide assumes you have `cluster-admin` access to an OpenShift 3.11+ cluster.
+This guide assumes you have `admin` access to a K8s cluster.
+For the sake of simplicity a K3D playground has been used.

 ### Build Image